Kong/ngx_wasm_module/docs/DIRECTIVES.md

 Shared queue memory zones can be used via the [proxy-wasm SDK](#proxy-wasm)'s `[enqueue\|dequeue]_shared_queue` API.

-**Note:** shared memory zones do not presently implement an LRU eviction policy, and writes will fail when the allocated memory slab is full.
+**Note:** shared memory queues do not presently implement an automatic eviction policy, and writes will fail when the allocated memory slab is full.

 [Back to TOC](#directives)